Let Them Eat Weapons: Trump’s Bizarre Arms Race

 Today, about four months later, this top priority for military spending might strike many Americans as bizarre.
 After all, a disease pandemic continues to plague the nation (with more than 117,850 deaths thus far), a large portion of the economy has collapsed, unemployment has reached the catastrophic levels of the Great Depression, and American cities are torn by strife.
 Wouldn’t this be an appropriate time to focus America’s financial resources on public healthcare, educational opportunity, decent housing, and a major jobs program―or, in the words of the U.S. constitution, to “promote the general welfare”?
 But Republican officials argue that these and other public assistance measures are “too expensive.”

 One of the most cutting-edged of the U.S. government’s current military weapons projects is the hypersonic missile.
-Capable of travelling five times faster than the speed of sound (3,800 mph), hypersonic missiles with nuclear warheads are immensely appealing to the military establishments of Russia, China, and the United States.
-In this case, too, however, there is a serious problem: Given the missile’s incredible speed, it produces immense heat while traveling through the atmosphere, thus diverting or destroying it before it reaches its target.
+Capable of traveling 5 times faster than the speed of sound (3,800 MPH), hypersonic missiles with nuclear warheads are immensely appealing to the military establishments of Russia, China, and the United States.
+In this case, too, however, there is a serious problem: given the missile’s incredible speed, it produces immense heat while traveling through the atmosphere, thus diverting or destroying it before it reaches its target.
 Even so, this weapons project should produce yet another bonanza for Lockheed Martin, the world’s largest arms manufacturer, which has already received $3.5 billion for preliminary work on it.

 Of course, the Trump administration has not forgotten about an array of its high tech weapons that do work.
 America’s 5,800 nuclear weapons, capable of being launched from land, sea, and air, provide staggering firepower―more than enough to destroy most life on earth.
 The current nuclear arsenal, however, is viewed as insufficient by the Trump administration, which is engaged in a vast “modernization” program to rebuild the entire nuclear weapons complex, including new production facilities, warheads, bombs, and delivery systems.
 The price tag for this enormous nuclear buildup, which will occur over the next three decades, has been estimated as at least $1.5 trillion.